 Our body is made up of 75% water, so making sure the water we are putting back into our body is of the highest quality is imperative.
 I used to drink tap water and water out of plastic bottles, and I felt like crap ALL.THE.TIME.
 With all those chemicals and metals in every mouthful, tap water is a big no-no unless you are hooked into a natural spring.

 Installing a water filter system, getting a Hydrogen Health shower filter and a water bottle was one of the BEST choices I ever made for my health.
 Sip plenty (like 2-3 litres) of room temperature, filtered or spring water throughout the day.
 Type ‘Melissa’ at the checkout to get 25% off.

 And for those of you who like to get your sweat on, forget about toxic sports drinks to rebalance your electrolytes — and you can even skip the sugary coconut water too.
 Instead, add a pinch of good quality sea salt into your water to make it more bioavailable to your cells, plus you get an extra boost of minerals — #Winning!

 4. Hack Your Mind

 Meditation is the tried-and-true path to enhanced awareness and clarity.
 If you haven’t tried it, get on board STAT!
 Give it a go for a week and see how you feel.
-You can get a free guided meditation when you sign up to my newsletter, or you can check out loads of my other guided meditations here and here.
+You can get a FREE guided Manifestation Meditation here, or you can check out loads of my other guided meditations here and here.

 5. Hack Your Soul